fluca1978/fluca1978.github.io/stats.md

 - year 2018 :   47 total posts;

-Such data is obtained via a [dirty Perl script](https://github.com/fluca1978/fluca1978-coding-bits/blob/master/perl/jekyll_post_count.pl).
+Such data is obtained via a [dirty Perl script](https://github.com/fluca1978/fluca1978-coding-bits/blob/master/perl/jekyll_post_count.pl), that from the post filename generates a Gnuplot script that, in turn, generates a graph image.